Book your Boston flight with Icelandair from GBP 397*

 What to see and do in Boston

-Experience the history of Boston
+Experience Boston’s history

 As befits a distinguished city such as Boston, you’ll find intriguing museums, galleries and institutions with strong ties to the past.